Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-Draughts increase the likelihood of lower temperatures in households.
-A cold house is more expensive to heat, which means wasting money and energy.
+Draughts increase the likelihood of lower temperatures in homes.
+A cold house will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

 What are unreasonable gaps or holes?

-You don’t require to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home heats and cools, so that they are able to be closed and opened rather instead of being stuck.
-We will examine the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the house heats and cools, so that they are able to be shut and opened, rather than being stuck.
+We will examine all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections